SwitchbackTech/compass/docs/production/setup.md

 - configured in `/etc/nginx/sites-enabled/default`
   - don't get confused with the `sites-available` dir
+- reference the `nginx` files in this `/docs` directory for working examples

 **HTTP -> HHTPS 301 redirect**: managed by certbot